rqtl/qtl2/pages/rqtl2_functions.md

 ### Combining data

+- `cbind_expand` - Like `cbind()` but using row names to align the rows and expanding with missing values as necessary
 - `cbind.calc_genoprob` - combine genotype probabilities for multiple
   chromosomes but on the same set of individuals
 - `rbind.calc_genoprob` - combine genotype probabilities for different individuals